The Department of Sociology and Anthropology Faculty

 Robin Root is a graduate of the University of Pennsylvania (BA and MA, Chinese Studies); Harvard University (MPH, Population and International Health); and the University of California at Los Angeles (PhD, Anthropology).

-As a medical anthropologist, Dr. Root examines the interface among socio-cultural anthropology, political economy, and global public health in order to advance the social scientific understanding of risk and to inform health and development programs.
-Using ethnographic and formal qualitative research methods, her work investigates how individuals and communities negotiate diverse risks to wellbeing; establish social networks; navigate illness-related stigmas; and seek treatment amidst larger scale structural vulnerabilities.
+As a medical anthropologist, Dr. Root examines the interface among socio-cultural anthropology, political economy, and global health in order to advance the social scientific understanding of risk and resilience as well as ethics and care, and to inform health and development programs.
+Using ethnographic and formal qualitative research methods, her work investigates how individuals and communities negotiate diverse risks to wellbeing; establish social networks; navigate illness-related stigmas; and seek treatment amidst larger scale structural vulnerabilities in culture-specific ways that inform our understanding of human diversity.
 In October 2007, she received the Steven Polgar Prize, which is awarded to a professional medical anthropologist for the best paper published in Medical Anthropology Quarterly, the journal of record for the Society for Medical Anthropology.

-Her current research in Swaziland is a longitudinal study of religion, specifically Christianity, as an under-theorized and highly politicized public health asset with untapped programmatic potential in an environment of extreme suffering.
-Since 2005, Dr. Root has been investigating HIV/AIDS using household surveys, semi-structured questionnaires, and in-depth interviews with HIV positive individuals, Swazi pastors, traditional healers, clinic physicians and nurses, as well as AIDS support group leaders to examine: 1) perceived stigma among HIV positive individuals; 2) local churches as complex post-colonial institutions that may mediate (or exacerbate) health risks, structural vulnerabilities, and stigma.
+Since 2005, her research in eSwatini has become a longitudinal study of religion, specifically Christianity, as an under-theorized and highly politicized public health asset with untapped programmatic potential in an environment of extreme suffering and resilience.
+In different parts of the country and with local organizational partners, she has used a mixed methods approach, drawing on household survey, semi-structured questionnaire, and in-depth interview methods with diverse groups, including HIV positive individuals, pastors, chiefs, indvunas, traditional healers, clinic physicians and nurses, as well as AIDS support group leaders to examine: 1) perceived stigma among HIV positive individuals; 2) local churches as complex post-colonial institutions that may mediate (or exacerbate) health risks, structural vulnerabilities, and stigma; 3) an ethics of resilience.
 Religion and HIV/AIDS is a subject of heightened interest in academic and policy arenas, given that Christian faith-based organizations have become the double-edged sword in the war on AIDS; on the one hand lauded as the future of effective local care and, on the other, indicted as nothing less than a neocolonialist attempt to control the minds, bodies, and sexual/reproductive relationships of people in poor countries.

 Prior to joining the Baruch College faculty, Dr. Root was a Visiting Scholar at New York University in the office of the Dean of the Graduate School of Arts and Sciences, where she launched an initiative to strengthen multidisciplinary HIV/AIDS research collaborations between universities and community organizations in New York City and South Africa.
 As a research associate at Harvard Business School, Dr. Root drew on her field research in Malaysia to co-author case studies with HBS faculty on marketing in the Middle East.
 She subsequently joined a health care consulting firm with a research team of physicians and senior executives to co-author Best Practices publications on hospital and clinical care management in the US that are used nationwide.

 Awards: Dr. Root has received the Steven Polgar Prize, awarded to the best paper published in the journal of record of the Society for Medical Anthropology, Medical Anthropology Quarterly (2007).
 She received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
-At the Harvard School of Public Health, she was the student commencement speaker (1994) where she spoke on the importance of reconceptualizing and incorporating socioeconomic status into public health research and practice.
-She currently co-chairs the Committee for Human Rights for the American Anthropological Association, where she also established a taskforce on Health & Human Rights.
+At the Harvard School of Public Health, she was a student commencement speaker (1994) where she spoke on the importance of incorporating socioeconomic status into public health research and practice.
+She formerly co-chaired the Committee for Human Rights for the American Anthropological Association, where she also helped to establish a taskforce on Health & Human Rights.

 Journal articles and book chapters